NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 ### Other required changes

-The only difference you will notice is how the central manager is instantiated.
+The only difference is how the central manager is instantiated.
 Instead of:
 ```swift
 let manager = CBCentralManager(delegate: self, queue: ...)
 ```